renda28/alien_invasion/README.md

 # Features

-- the player controls a ship that appears at the bottom center of the screen.
+- The player controls a ship that appears at the bottom center of the screen.
 - The player can move the ship right and left using the arrow keys